Ex-Mexico treasury chief rejects 2nd set of accusations

 “The mechanism of ‘I will save myself by blaming Videgaray’ has a limit, and that limit is truth and justice,” Videgaray wrote in a statement.

-Both Lozoya and Robles have reportedly offered to turn state's evidence and implicate Videgaray in return for favorable treatment for themselves.
+Both Lozoya and Robles have reportedly offered to turn state's evidence and implicate Videgaray in return for favourable treatment for themselves.

+Robles wrote in her Twitter account Tuesday that “statements have been made that have not been agreed on with me.
+I have instructed my lawyers to limit themselves to the legal proceedings,” but she did confirm she had decided to be a co-operating witness.

 Videgaray wrote that strategy “is immoral and wrong, and does nothing to contribute to the fight against corruption led by President Andrés Manuel López Obrador.”